-ECO AmeriCorps is a service corps created by the Vermont Department of Environmental Conservation to place members at service sites dedicated to clean water.
+ECO AmeriCorps is a service corps created by the Vermont Department of Environmental Conservation to place members at service sites dedicated to clean water and universal recycling.

-ECO Vermont members are placed at local service sites throughout Vermont implementing strategies to protect and improve water quality.
+ECO Vermont members are placed at local service sites throughout Vermont implementing strategies to protect and improve water quality and reduce waste.

-This program provides participants an opportunity to shape a lifelong career in environmental conservation, while immediately placing feet on the ground in a fight for clean water.
+This program provides participants an opportunity to shape a lifelong career in environmental conservation, while immediately placing feet on the ground in a fight for Vermont’s environment.

 Why water quality?